-For the thirteen weeks ended March 1, 2014, selling and administrative expenses increased to 20.3% of revenues, or \$69.9 million, from 19.7% of revenues, or \$65.8 million, for the thirteen weeks ended February 23, 2013.
-This increase was primarily due to higher payroll costs as a percentage of revenues as well as an increase in legal and environmental expense compared to the prior year.
-These amounts were partially offset by lower healthcare claims expense as a percentage of revenues during the quarter.
+For the thirteen weeks ended May 31, 2014, selling and administrative expenses remained consistent as a percentage of revenues, at 19.3%, as compared to the thirteen weeks ended May 25, 2013.
+While selling and administrative costs during the 2014 fiscal quarter were negatively affected by higher healthcare claims as well as higher legal and environmental expense compared to the prior year, these amounts were offset by lower other administrative costs as a percentage of revenues.